randomguy4214/poor-almanac-5/README.md

 4. You need to manually delete temp folders to update.

 Yes, there are files which will be generated, but you cannot see them here.
 Because there are limits on uploads size.
+Yes, if you know shit about coding it will be a bit of a challenges to install PyCharm and clone the repo.
+But I did it.
+So can you.